 Culver Sands is currently the potential largest production area with a licensed maximum annual extraction rate of 1m tonnes.
 It is an isolated sandbank of well-sorted medium grained sands suitable for both building and concreting uses.

 The Crown Estate owns the mineral rights for much of the UK seabed and issues commercial licences for both prospecting and the extraction of aggregates1.
 However, the planning and consenting process is the responsibility of the regulator; the Marine Management Organisation in England and the Welsh Government administered on its behalf by Natural Resources Wales who, through a consultation process, determine whether an area can be used for aggregate extraction.
+If it is deemed acceptable, a Marine License is issued under Part 4 of the Marine and Coastal Access Act 2009.
 The exception in the Severn Estuary is the Bedwyn Sand reserve.
-This area of sand bank is owned by the Swangrove Estate and permission to dredge has been granted by the Mineral Planning Authority, Monmouthshire County Council.
+This area of sand bank is owned by the Swangrove Estate and lies within the jurisdiction of Gloucester Harbour Trustees (Navigation Authority) and as the sand bank is contiguous with the foreshore, it also falls within the jurisdiction of the local Mineral Planning Authority, Monmouthshire County Council.
+Consequently, the operator needs permissions from several bodies in addition to a Marine License.

 - The Crown Estate.
 Marine Aggregates